-(v) a common SSC mode; and
+(v) a common SSC mode;

-(vi) a common S-NSSAI.
+(vi) a common S-NSSAI; and

+(vii) a common PDU Session ID.

 An MA-PDU session realizes a multi-path data link between the UE and an UPF-A, as shown in the figure 6.2.1-1.
 It operates below the IP layer and it is transparent to the IP layer and all layers above the IP layer.